elliottjohnson/etoh.cfr27/README.txt

 how alcohol is produced in the US as well as some higher level utilities, helper functions and classes as an API.

-Subchapter A is broken down into the following parts and this library aims to eventually include:
+Subchapter A is broken down into the following parts that this library aims to eventually include:

      	 1 - Basic permit requirements